eggheadio-projects/Beautiful-and-Accessible-Drag-and-Drop-with-react-beautiful-dnd-notes/14-react-customize-screen-reader-messages-for-drag-and-drop-with-react-beautiful-dnd.md

 On a mac, the way to turn screen reader on is to go to your `System Preferences`, click on `Accessibility`, click on `VoiceOver` on the left of the window, then click the `Enable VoiceOver` button.
 The shortcut for this is `CMD+F5`.

 On a windows 10 device, there are three way to turn this option on.
-I'm just going to link it :thinking_face: [here](https://support.microsoft.com/en-us/help/4028598/windows-10-start-or-stop-narrator) and you can follow those instructions.
+I'm just going to link it :thinking: [here](https://support.microsoft.com/en-us/help/4028598/windows-10-start-or-stop-narrator) and you can follow those instructions.

 This lesson is a good example for how you can change messages but the examples that he used are already implemented in the VoiceOver.